robertwaredev/scripts/docs/Fogstone.md

 > Hold your ground.

 - Dungeons are randomly created and destroyed within Fog storms.
-- Dungeons offer a sort of settlement opportunity, with players contributing time and resources to build up the difficulty and scale of the dungeon, as well as building greater defenses and weaponry to protect from other groups of players looking to control the area.
+- Dungeons offer a sort of settlement opportunity, with players contributing time and Consumption Pools to build up the difficulty and scale of the dungeon, as well as building greater defenses and weaponry to protect from other groups of players looking to control the area.
-- Dungeons are not "cleared" but rather continuously spawn enemies that must be held at bay, and grow in scope the more they are progressed, making dungeons more akin to a growing resource farm.
+- Dungeons are not "cleared" but rather continuously spawn enemies that must be held at bay, and grow in scope the more they are progressed, making dungeons more akin to a growing Consumption Pool farm.

-# Resource Acquisition
+# Consumption Pool Acquisition

-> Resources exist in the following forms:
+> Consumption Pools exist in the following forms:

 - Mineable
 - Harvestable